-The way people relate to and work with one another inspires me.
+The way people relate to and work with one another interests me.

 I believe that our strength as a culture lies in our ability to learn from history.
 We balance received wisdom and novel insight to create objects and systems that augment our natural capacities.
 Not only do we learn directly from the past, we extrapolate from it and try to predict our future.
 That's a remarkably powerful thing—a thing we accomplish through dialogue.
 Dialogue with our predecessors, our peers, and ourselves.

 I am, and have been for some time, fascinated by our relationship to the things we make.

 My approach to any project begins with the most powerful instruments in my collection: good questions and a pen.
-My process from there adapts to the circumstances at hand, but I always begin by framing problems in human terms—terms like perception, emotion, memory, action, desire—then sitting in a state of intentional curiosity, trying to know what I don't know.
+My process from there adapts to the circumstances at hand, but I always begin by framing problems in human terms—terms like perception, emotion, memory, drive, and desire—then sitting in a state of intentional curiosity, trying to know what I don't know.
+The unknown unknowns.
 This is because I believe the most robust systems are those with the most robust understanding of the people who will act on and in them.

 I've dedicated my career to two things: Connection and Creativity.